Don't Miss in Juneau

 The most exciting way to see the glacier is by helicopter.
-Temsco Helicopters (877-789-9501) offers a basic tour with about 30 minutes in the air and 20 to 25 minutes on the glacier; upgrade to the "pilot's choice" tour for two different glacier landings.
+Temsco Helicopters (877-789-9501) offers a basic tour with about 30 minutes in the air and 20 to 25 minutes on the glacier, as well as a dog sledding package, which gives you time on the glacier for a fun dog sledding experience.
+Upgrade to the Pilot's Choice tour for two different glacier landings.
 Advance reservations are advised, and don't forget to factor in transportation costs to the airport if they're not included.

-Mount Roberts Tramway: The tram whisks travelers up to a 1,800-foot-high station on Mount Roberts.
+Mount Roberts Tramway: The tram whisks travelers up a 1,800-foot-high station on Mount Roberts ($35 for an all-day pass).
 Visitors will find hiking trails, a cafe, a gift shop and a captive, injured bald eagle from the Juneau Raptor Center.
-(490 S. Franklin Street; 888-461-8726; open noon to 9 p.m.
-Monday, 8 a.m. to 9 p.m.
-Tuesday to Friday and 9 a.m. to 9 p.m.
-Saturday and Sunday May to September; $34 for an all-day pass)
+(490 S. Franklin St.; 888-461-8726; open most days from 8 a.m. to 9 p.m.)

 Glacier Gardens: Have you seen an upside-down tree?
-You will at Glacier Gardens, where the owners turned massive trees on their tops and used the roots as giant flower baskets.
-The gardens flourish in a rain forest setting.
+You will at Glacier Gardens (adults $26.95, kids $15.95), where the owners turned massive trees on their tops and used the roots as giant flower baskets.
+The gardens flourish in a rainforest setting.
 Guided tours are by golf cart.
-(7600 Glacier Highway; 907-790-3377; open 9 a.m. to 6 p.m.; adults $26.95, kids $15.95)
+(7600 Glacier Highway; 907-790-3377; open daily 9 a.m. to 6 p.m.)